ygorcosta/wedeploy.com/ui/src/pages/docs/intro/feature-overview.md

 WeDeploy gives you the power to easily scale your services up and down with the turn of a dial.

-You can change the number of service instances at any time.
-WeDeploy even lets you autoscale the number of instances based on session count, using the WeDeploy Load Balancer.
+You can change the number of service instances at any time and we will also autoscale the number of instances based on your site's traffic, using the WeDeploy Load Balancer.

 </article>